 As such, our prediction is pretty much a repeat of Mardi Gras Crowds at Walt Disney World.
 Just replace all of the references to “Mardi Gras” with “Spring Break” and that more or less is our forward-looking prediction.

-In particular, we forecast that March 12 through March 21, 2021 will be the second busiest week (maybe even supplanting Mardi Gras) of the quarter, and one of the worst 10 weeks of the entire year at Walt Disney World.
+In particular, we forecast that March 11 through March 20, 2022 will be the busiest week of the quarter, and one of the worst 5 weeks of the entire year at Walt Disney World.
 We highly recommended anyone with flexibility avoid those travel dates.

 Beyond that, don’t be surprised if the entirety of spring break is busier than normal at Walt Disney World.
 For one thing, remote work and learning are a game-changer on this front, and make it easier for guests to take “hybrid” work/play trips to Walt Disney World.
 This phenomenon is hardly unique to spring break, but it could be especially pronounced in the coming couple of months as more people look for a reprieve from harsher than normal winters.

 Intuitively, this makes sense.
 Florida is always a popular spring break destination thanks to its warm weather, which may be even more attractive than normal.
-Additionally, Florida has garnered nationwide headlines for the last several months as one of the few states, and highest-profile one, that have “fully reopened.”
+Additionally, Florida has garnered nationwide headlines for the last couple of years as the highest-profile state that has been “fully reopened.”
 While that will cause some potential visitors to steer clear of Florida, it will attract many others–including both those who have been vaccinated and those who are just generally fatigued with restrictions.